 Early wake up

-Transfer from Napo River to the airport
+Take a van to transfer from the Napo River to the airport in Coca

-Flight from Coca, Ecuador to Quito, Ecuador
+Fly from Coca, Ecuador to Quito, Ecuador

 Visiting the Kichwa Añangu Indigenous Community

-By visiting the Napo Wildlife Center, you are committing to supporting and uplifting the Kichwa Añangu indigenous community.
-No matter how much time you spend at the lodge, you will always have the opportunity to visit the Kichwa Añangu community.
+All experiences with Napo Wildlife Center include a visit to the Kichwa Añangu community that owns and operates the ecolodge.
+By visiting the Napo Wildlife Center, you are committing to supporting and uplifting this community.
 Here, the women of the community will show you different parts of their culture, diet, and lifestyle.
-When the lodge was initially constructed, both men and women from the community would work at the lodge.
+When the lodge was initially constructed, all people from the community would work at the lodge.
 However, they found that there was no one in the community to watch their children.
 Today, it is mostly the men of the community who work at the lodge.

 Instead, the women started their own efforts within the community to highlight their culture to visitors.
 They have even constructed a few structures in the center of the community to support this mission.
 The first structure shows traditional building techniques and is a large space where the women invite you to participate in a traditional welcome dance with them.
 The second building is a recreation of a traditional home where the women show how they have used the resources of the rainforest to support their lives, from making cookware and baskets to the weapons that they used to hunt before becoming an ecological center.
-As they show us these different skills, the women prepare some of their traditional foods.
-Finally, the last structure is a small boutique where the women sell their own artisanal crafts, including pottery and jewelry.
-Make sure to bring some cash because this is a great opportunity to get local souvenirs and support the beautiful crafts of this community.
-Overall, these efforts allow them to continue to raise their children while contributing to their goal of preserving their community and environment.
+While they show you these different skills, other women of the community prepare some of their traditional foods that you will have the opportunity to sample.

 There really is no bad time to visit the Ecuadorian Rainforest.
 The temperature and rainfall has very little variance throughout the year and there are no migration patterns within the rainforest that would affect your experience.
 The “rainier” season of the rainforest falls between March and July (although it often rains in the rainforest).
 The temperature typically maintains around 77°F (25°C) around the year but can reach 104°F (40°C) during the dry season.
 No matter when you go to Ecuador, you can always visit the rainforest and see the plethora of wildlife in this part of the world.